isaacdbeans/NeighborAPI/README.md

         ]
 ```

-the returned payload will be in the following json format
+The returned payload will be in the following JSON format

 ```json
 [